graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 ### 5.3 Consequences of the Fundamental Theorem

-Theorem 5.19 re-establishes canonicity for natural numbers with appropriate glassification of definition contexts (this snippet is identical to the one above for Theorem 3.19, and the paper's formulation of the theorem is again incorrect):
+Theorem 5.19 re-establishes canonicity for natural numbers with appropriate glassification of definition contexts (this snippet is identical to the one above for Theorem 3.19):
 ```
 import Definition.Typed.Consequences.Canonicity using (canonicity)
 ```